-Even exemplary standards, however, don't work if they're not enforced.
+Even exemplary standards, however, can't work if they're not enforced.

-The hard truth is, no one is watching these jails.
+The hard truth is, no one is watching jails in the Lone Star State.
 With only four inspectors, the Texas Commission on Jail Standards covers 250 county jails, spread over 270,000 square miles.
-TCJS also lacks the legal authority to enforce minimum standards.
+TCJS also lacks enforcement powers.

 To his credit, state Rep. Garnet Coleman (D.–Houston), a founding member of the House Criminal Justice Reform Caucus, will hold public hearings on jail conditions next year.

-When the next legislative session convenes in January 2021, Coleman and other caucus members ought to have a head start on crafting a bi-partisan plan to alleviate the problems identified in the Herald-Press series, “Death without conviction.”
+When the next legislative session convenes in January 2021, Coleman and his caucus ought to have a running start on crafting a bi-partisan plan to alleviate the problems identified in the Herald-Press series, “Death without conviction.”

-The PHP series found, among other things, excessive force, failures to identify or treat severe mental illness or suicidal tendencies, ignoring prisoners' pleas for help, delays in getting them to the hospital, and a culture of indifference to sometimes horrific suffering.
+The PHP series found, among other things, excessive force, failures to identify or treat severe mental illness or suicidal tendencies, disregarding prisoners' pleas, excessive delays in treatment, and a culture of indifference to human suffering.